Animal Care Volunteer Project in South Africa - Cape Town

 Breakfast consists of self-serve tea, coffee, toast and cereal.
 For lunch volunteers will be provided with supplies to make their own sandwiches, and dinner consists of dishes containing meat, vegetables and a starch, such as potatoes, bread or pasta.

-It is not possible to drink the tap water in South Africa, however, bottled water is readily available in South Africa, and you should budget approximately $5 (approximately $5) per week for 2 liters a day.
+It is not possible to drink the tap water in South Africa, however, bottled water is readily available in South Africa, and you should budget approximately US$5 (approximately £4) per week for 2 litres a day.

 If you have any special dietary requirements, please let us know when you apply for the program so we can make arrangements for you.
 However, we need to stress the point that you should not expect to eat as you normally do at home.
 We will do our best to see that you are well taken care of, but also as a volunteer, there is a need to be flexible.